4n54n/PenguinlipsSafe/README.md

 # Copyright:

-open source - you can modify/customize without permission but.......*not allowed* to sell for any rewards in return or not allowed to transfer the modified or customized one.
+open source - you can modify/customize without permission but.....🔴not allowed to sell for any rewards in return or 🔴not allowed to transfer the modified or customized one.